44 Years Since the Last Change

 The change of minimum requirements affect about 5 percent of insured drivers (400,000) that currently have liability insurance only at the minimum levels.

-The typical minimum coverage policy might cost $800 a year today.
-With the higher minimum coverage requirement, the cost might jump to $1,000 a year.
+The typical minimum coverage policy in Ohio costs around $800 per year today.
+With the higher minimum coverage requirement, the cost is expected to jump to $1,000 a year.